-Observers must wear a white lab coat while on the premises of Cleveland Clinic Florida.
+Observers must wear a plain white lab coat while on the premises of Cleveland Clinic Florida.
 You will be responsible for bringing your own white lab coat.

-HIPAA Privacy & Confidentiality
+HIPAA privacy & confidentiality

 Parking is provided at no charge.
 Observers must register their cars (make, model, year, and license plate number) with Cleveland Clinic Florida Security/Facilities by completing a form on the first day of orientation.
 When parking at Cleveland Clinic Florida, you must display your temporary parking permit on your car’s dashboard.
 Observers must park in the overflow parking lot (please refer to the parking map that you will receive on the first day of orientation).

 Clinic (outpatient) services are usually provided from 8 a.m. to 5 p.m., Monday through Friday.
 Hospital services vary in each department.
 Your department coordinator will assign your working hours.